morsemars/morse-project-tracker/README.md

 ### Postman

 1. On postman, import mpt.postman.json
+2. Login to the Application: http://127.0.0.1:5000/login, then update bearer token.

+    - Login as a Manager, then edit the ___Manager___ folder.
+Set the Type as _Bearer Token_ on the Authorization tab and then paste the token.

+    - Login as a Developer, then edit the ___Developer___ folder.
+Set the Type as _Bearer Token_ on the Authorization tab and then paste the token.

-2. Click Runner, select mpt then click "Run mpt"
+3. Click Runner, select mpt then click "Run mpt"

     __NOTE__: You can update the "host" variable in the collection to test your local setup.